Fuel price revision: Petrol, diesel prices up around 80 paise a litre

-Post this hike, overall, the prices have been raised by around ₹7.87-8.13 per litre each for petrol and diesel, respectively.
+Post this hike, the prices have been raised by around ₹9.75-10.25 per litre each for petrol and diesel, respectively.
 OMCs resumed the daily price revision on March 22 after a hiatus of 137 days.

 Spike since end of elections